technowar/btg/README.md

 **Provisioning container with docker-compose**

-Once you're docker env is all set up, just go ahead and run `docker-compose up` then grab some coffee because fucking NPM install takes forever!
+Once your docker env is all set up, just go ahead and run `docker-compose up` then grab some coffee because fucking NPM install takes forever!